Velocidex/velociraptor-docs/content/artifact_references/pages/windows.eventlogs.powershellmodule.md

   Powershell is commonly used by attackers across all stages of the attack lifecycle.
 Although quite noisy Module logging can provide valuable insight.

-  There are several parameter's available for search leveraging regex.
+  There are several parameter&#x27;s available for search leveraging regex.
     - DateAfter enables search for events after this date.
     - DateBefore enables search for events before this date.
     - ContextRegex enables regex search over ContextInfo text field.